lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 Systems are unfortunately way too complex.
 If you want to understand what happened over an experiment, there is no substitute to measuring aggressively.
-Log any data that you think will help you understand what's going on, even if it is data that you will not present in a paper.
+Log any data you think will help you understand what's going on, even if it is data that you won't present in a paper.
 If in doubt, always over-measure rather than under-measure.

 To borrow a quote from [John Ousterhout](https://web.stanford.edu/~ouster/cgi-bin/sayings.php):